Skip to main content

 You may have a savings goal

-Whatever your reason for wanting to save, refinancing your home loan could help you reach your goal - especially if you choose a home loan with an offset account.
+Whatever your reason for wanting to save money, refinancing your home loan could help you reach your goal - especially if you choose a home loan with an offset account.
 An offset can be a good way to reduce the interest to be paid on your home loan each month.
 The savings add up over time and you could end up paying your home loan off faster and saving a significant amount in interest.

 You might want to consolidate debts

 Refinancing your home loan to cover your outstanding debts means you’ll just have a single repayment and one interest rate to think about.
-Your home loan rate is likely to be lower than the interest rates of your credit card or car loan, so you could end up with a smaller total repayment amount.
+Your home loan rate is likely to be lower than the interest rate of your credit card or car loan, so you could end up with a smaller total repayment amount.

 Beware!
 Consolidating your debts could save you money in the short term, but you could end up paying more in the long run.
 You might want to think about using what you save on interest or fees for extra home loan repayments.